r4sheed/nextjs-intrasite/.github/instructions/messages-and-codes.instructions.md

 5. **Maximum 2-3 nesting levels** - Keep i18n structure flat and readable
 6. **Type-safe constants** - Use `as const` and export types for all constant objects
 7. **Clear separation** - Don't mix error messages with UI labels
+8. **Namespace-aware keys** - Use relative keys within namespaces, not full dotted paths
-8. **No unnecessary examples** - Code should be self-documenting; avoid @example comments unless absolutely necessary
+9. **No unnecessary examples** - Code should be self-documenting; avoid @example comments unless absolutely necessary

 ---